StevenMayher/432-2022/classes/class21/README.md

 :-----------: | :--------------: | :----------: | :---------: | :-------------: | :-----------: | :------------: | :-------------:
 for everything | deadlines | expectations | from Dr. Love | zoom info | downloads | read/watch | need help?

-## Two Quick Questions Before We Start
+## Four Quick Questions Before We Start

 Take a moment to come up with an estimate (0% to 100%) for these four questions, then share your responses with someone next to you.